acotilla91/Google-TTS-Demo/README.md

-# Google Text-to-Speech Demo
+# Google Cloud Text-to-Speech API iOS Demo

 This demo app showcases how to use Google Cloud Text-to-Speech API on iOS.
 Google’s TTS API is very powerful and the available voices sound extremely fluent and natural.
-More  details on the API can be found here https://cloud.google.com/text-to-speech/.
+More details on the API can be found [here](https://cloud.google.com/text-to-speech/).
+There's also a tutorial available [here](https://medium.com/@alejandrocotilla/how-to-integrate-google-cloud-text-to-speech-api-into-your-ios-app-140ab7be42ae).

 ## How to enable the TTS API
 As with any Google Cloud API, the API has to be enabled on a project within the Google Cloud Console and all the API calls will be associated to that project.